marctorsoc/marctorsoc.github.io/src/content/posts/2017-05-30-football-radio-sync.md

 </p>

 <p style="text-align: justify;">
   And that's all folks!
-I hope you enjoyed the post and if any question arises just comment or contact me 🙂
+I hope you enjoyed the post and helps you enjoy football (or any live event really) wherever you are 🙂
 </p>